In this article:

-1. Financing: This is the most common contingency you’ll see.
-A financing contingency means that if the buyer has trouble getting a mortgage for the home purchase, they can drop out of the contract with no penalty.
+A financing contingency, also known as a loan contingency, means that if the buyer has trouble getting a mortgage for the home purchase, they can drop out of the contract with no penalty.

-2. Home sale: This contingency lets existing homeowners make an offer on a new home that is contingent on selling their old home.
-This condition helps homeowners avoid the risk of overlapping housing payments and maximize their chance of getting approved for a new mortgage.
+A home sale contingency lets existing homeowners make an offer on a new home that’s contingent on selling their old house.
+That way, they can avoid overlapping housing costs.

 During your house hunt, you might see a home listing marked as “contingent,” which means the seller has already accepted an offer, but the sale isn’t final yet because of contingencies in the contract.
 In this case, there may still be an opportunity to make an offer on the home.
 On the other hand, a “pending” status means that any contingencies have been met, and the sale is expected to go through with the current buyer.

 Can you avoid real estate contingencies?

 Buying a home is typically the biggest purchase someone will ever make, and contingencies help buyers ensure that their investment is secure.
 However, if you’re a buyer looking to make a competitive offer, contingencies could hold you back.
 That’s because sellers usually prefer contingent-free bids that give them more certainty.
 Some buyers in hot markets choose to waive contingencies in their bid, but most of us can’t afford to take this risk.